muraduiurie/dataiku-assessment/README.md

 - **Front Service**: Exposes the Fronend application pods to the network.
 - **Api Service**: Exposes the API pods to the network.
 - **Ingress**: Configures the ingress controller to route the traffic to the application.
+- **ServiceMonitor**: Configures Prometheus to monitor the application and collect metrics.

 ## Application architecture
 The application contains two pods per component (Api and Frontend) for high availability.
 The pods are deployed in a Kubernetes cluster, which is managed by ArgoCD.
 The application is exposed via a service and an ingress controller.